Brief Overview of the Governors' role

 I have had strong links with St Leonard's Primary since arriving in Exeter in 2011, as a parent of three children at the school, as Associate Rector of St Leonard's Church, and as a member of the previous Governing Body since 2015.
 It has been a joy to be part of such a warm and vibrant school community, and one which has such strong links with the local church.
 Before becoming a minister, I did a degree in Computer Science and worked in IT.
 My wife and I love running and exploring the Devon countryside with our children.

 CHRIS CAMPBELL - Parent Governor

 I am Chris Campbell a local GP who has worked in the community for over 10 years.
 I am heavily involved in Undergraduate and Postgraduate Education as well as Senior Medical Management.
 I am keen to bringing the principals and knowledge I have learnt over the years to Primary Education and further improve the school.
-I have a daughter, Amelie, who is in Year 1 in Miss Summers' class.
+I have a daughter, Amelie, at the school.

 RUTH CLARKE - Foundation Governor

 Lead Governor for Standards

 Having worked as a primary school teacher in Devon for 11 years, I now work full time with children and families at St Leonard’s Church.
 Part of my job includes coming into St Leonard’s Primary School to lead some of the collective worships and to run a lunch club.
 I love being part of the school community, spending time at the school and getting to know the staff and children.
 I will use my faith, my teaching background and my experience to help support the school.